btimby/thumbnailer/README.md

 The library returns the thumbnail as a StringIO instance containing a .png image.

 If you are only creating one thumbnail, you can use the library directly.
-For the first thumbnail a connection is opened to OO.o/LibreOffice.
+For the first thumbnail a connection is opened to soffice.
 This can take some time, so the first thumbnail may take several seconds to create.
 However, connections are pooled, so any subsequent thumbnails of office documents will automatically reuse an existing connection.

 ```python
 from thumbnailer import library as thumb